TEG-Blue·Interactive tools on .com →

 De-escalate

-TEG-Blue's Four-Mode Gradient maps the full spectrum:
+The Nervous System Gradient maps the full spectrum:

-How Harmful Patterns Scale
+How Patterns Scale

 Individual → Relational → Group → Institutional → Systemic

-This matters for AI safety because harmful content rarely emerges from isolated bad actors.
+This matters for AI safety because harmful content rarely emerges from isolated actors.
 It emerges from systemic patterns — and AI systems trained on that content inherit those patterns without any mechanism to recognize or interrupt them.

 The Technical Bridge: TEG-Code and EMLU